 An anesthetic may be injected to help diagnose this condition.
 If the pain gets better with the injection, the problem is in the joint which could be a labral tear.

 Talk with your doctor about the best plan for you.
 Treatment options include the following:

 Common medical treatment may include: Nonsteroidal anti-inflammatory drugs (NSAIDs)Steroid injection to the jointModified activityPhysical therapy to strengthen muscles

 Generally, this treatment is tried for several weeks.
 If there is no improvement, then surgery is considered.

 uses a thin, lighted tube inserted through a small incision to view the injury and fix it.
 Small instruments are threaded through this tube.
-The torn cartilage may be removed or sewn together.
+The torn labrum may be removed or sewn together.